asyncvlsi/chp2prs/README.md

 ```
 using the libraries provided.
 The translation is created by using the `refine { ... }` module, and so use the `-ref=1` command-line option to ACT tools to use the generated circuit.

-The conversion is accomplished using syntax-directed translation, which is jusfitied using direct process decomposition.
+The conversion is accomplished using syntax-directed translation, which is justified using direct process decomposition.

 ### Test Suite
 ```